HenningBeyer/DetIE-with-ELECTRA/README.md

 DeBERTa models cannot include any form of absolute position embeddings without disrupting the language processing.
 Hence, future research for including absolute position embeddings would require a costly pre-training of the DeBERTa models with up to 64 V100 Tesla GPUs.

-As these requirements will likely be not fullfillable any time soon, the research inside this repository is halted for now but the idea for potential research are shared below.
+As these requirements will likely be not fullfillable any time soon, the research inside this repository is halted for now, but the ideas for potential research are shared below.

 ## Making DeBERTa models appliable for OIE